sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 <img src="assets/plugins45.png" width="800"/>

 We used this same workflow to test every plugin demonstrated in this QuickStart.
-Of course, production grade hosting has more configuration that we showed but the plugin process remains quite simple and very powerful.
+Of course, production grade hosting has more configuration that we showed, but the plugin process remains quite simple and very powerful.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->